AT HOME IN THE WORLD

 We are always seeking talented, skilled and enthusiastic partners to join our projects !

-The CCIP runs a wide variety of importing and exporting training courses for international traders.
-We provide seminars and workshops on general export and import procedures and we can also provide bespoke training and consultancy to meet your exact international trade needs.
-The CCIP has great experience in delivering overseas trade missions and exhibitions and we have built up a wealth of knowledge and contacts which we are happy to share with companies looking to develop in overseas markets.
+The CCIP runs a wide variety of european and international cooperation projects and we can also provide bespoke training and consultancy to meet your exact needs.
+The CCIP has great experience in delivering european and overseas trading, banking, financing, industrial, subcontracting missions.
+CCIP has built up a wealth of knowledge and institutional relationship, and we are proud to share with companies looking to develop in european and overseas markets.

 The past years have shown us that Africa will play an increasingly important role in the global economy through its economies and people.
 According to the International Monetary Fund it is likely that over the next five years the average African economy will outpace its Asian counterpart.
 By 2040, Africa will be home to one in five of the planet’s young people, and the size of its labour force will top China’s.
 Africa will be home to 25 percent of the world’s workers.
 As a result of the growing economies Africa now has the fastest-growing middle class in the world.
 The African market promises immense opportunities but suffers from limited access.
 Now is the right moment to invest in Africa trough strategic partnership and technology transfers.